 I’m not an event manager.
 But I do have a spouse and a handful of kids.
 And a budget.
 And I like my budget to be stable.
 Unexpected costs—the dryer that quit on me, the inevitable fender-bender my teenage son got into, and well, everything’s a little more expensive these days—can throw massive stress into my life, because it knocks my budget off.
-I’m pretty sure everyone feels the same.
+I’m pretty sure every event planner feels the same.

 Here are some ways you can.

 - Avoid registration-based pricing (Can we list that one twice?)

-- Watch for small charges that add up
+- Watch for small charges that add up fast

 - Get a summary of your event platform fees up front

 - Make sure support is included

 - Ask, ask, ask!
 Don’t get caught off-guard

 This one is the most important stabilizing tip in this whole blog … and the hardest one to lock down.
 But first, let’s talk about why it’s so important.
 When you’re paying per registrant, you have to reexamine the registration column of your event budget every single time you hold an event, big or small.
 If you hold three events a year, maybe that isn’t such a big deal.
 But if you hold twenty, a hundred, or a thousand events each year, you’re just giving yourself more work.
 A lot more work.

 And probably costing yourself more money.
 Some quick math: